eusebiedev/Backyard-Gleaners/README.md

 * Google MyMaps Integration, Google Icons
 * Bootstrap
 * Microsoft Azure API Hosting
+* Render Web Services
+* Microsoft Docker

 ## Description

 A website for local backyard gardeners with food surplus to connect with community members to distribute foods: Gleaning is simply harvesting extra crops from gardens, or farms, to provide to anyone in need.
 Users can learn about becoming a gardening host, a Gleaner, and how to volunteer to assist with food surplus distribution within their city.
 Discover the benefits, history and facts about gleaning.
-Additionaly, user will have a full page map view of pinned gardeners location, ability to create a gardeners profile, and search for specific food resources by type and location.
+Additionally, user will have a full page map view of pinned gardeners location, ability to create a gardeners profile, and search for specific food resources by type and location.

 ## Setup/Installation Requirements
+    This website is also hosted live on Render, click on the link shared above!

 1. Open your shell of choice (e.g., Terminal or GitBash) and run these commands in order:
     * Clone this repository with $ `git clone https://github.com/eusebiedev/Backyard-Gleaners.git`